amanikandan494/calculator/README.md

-# toLearnGit
+# calculator
-To learn about git and it's features and to play around with it.
+To design and create a basic calculator